dhis2/dhis2-docs/src/commonmark/en/content/user/scheduling.md

   time, possibly slowing down your instance, depending on how much data is being synchronized.
 It could be a good idea to configure the job to run when there are few online users, then later change this to your own preference.
-If you do not want or need to synchronise all the data, there is a possibility to <a href="#skip_changed_before">skip some of the data being synchronised</a>.
+If you do not want or need to synchronize all the data, there is a possibility to <a href="#skip_changed_before">skip some of the data being synchronised</a>.

-  When DHIS2 synchronises tracker data, it determines the set of data to synchronise based on the last time it was synchronised.
-Each of the tracked entity instances and events have their own records of when they where last successfully synchronised.
+  When DHIS2 synchronizes tracker data, it determines the set of data to synchronize based on the last time it was synchronized.
+Each of the tracked entity instances and events have their own records of when they where last successfully synchronized.

 - The system will start a synchronization job based on the rules set in the configuration of the job.
 If the synchronization job starts